microsoft/playwright/docs/api.md

 - `selector` <[string]> A selector to query frame for
 - returns: <[Promise]<?[ElementHandle]>> Promise which resolves to ElementHandle pointing to the frame element.

-The method queries frame for the selector.
-If there's no such element within the frame, the method will resolve to `null`.
+The method finds an element matching the specified selector within the frame.
+See [Working with selectors](#working-with-selectors) for more details.
+If no elements match the selector, the return value resolves to `null`.

 #### frame.$$(selector)
 - `selector` <[string]> A selector to query frame for
 - returns: <[Promise]<[Array]<[ElementHandle]>>> Promise which resolves to ElementHandles pointing to the frame elements.

-The method runs `document.querySelectorAll` within the frame.
+The method finds all elements matching the specified selector within the frame.
+See [Working with selectors](#working-with-selectors) for more details.
 If no elements match the selector, the return value resolves to `[]`.

 #### frame.$eval(selector, pageFunction[, arg])
 - `selector` <[string]> A selector to query frame for